 - Instant messaging or chat room identities

-Sex offenders must re-register every year within 5 days of their birthday.
+Sexual offenders must re-register every year within five days of their birthday.
 They also have to re-register if they move or start work at an institution of higher education.

 Two common arguments for fighting statutory rape charges are: